DazBones24/15585-design_thinking/README.md

-# 15585fall
+### 15585-design_thinking

-CSCI-15585 Fall'19 Project
+*CSCI-15585 Fall'19 Project
-Design a robot dance and presentation based off of a social issue
+_Design a robot dance and presentation based off of a social issue

-    ~ A blog for *namehere*(Group 3)progress in the project.
+    ~ A blog to keep track of ~*groupname's*~ (Group 3) progress in the tasked project.

-    ~ Our topic is Distracted Driving.
+    ~ Our general topic is Distracted Driving.

-    ~ Meetings on Tues. and Thurs. at 10am.
+    ~ Meetings are on Tues. and Thurs. at 10am. and run to 12pm.